Integrating with iOS

 Some apps might need to give users a way to make setup or configuration choices, but most apps can avoid or delay doing this.
 Successful apps work well for most people right away, while also offering some convenient ways to adjust the user experience.

 When you design your app to function the way most of your users expect, you decrease the need for settings.
 If you need information about the user, query the system for it instead of asking users to provide it.
-If you decide you must provide app settings that users rarely need to change, see The Settings Bundle in App Programming Guide for iOS to learn how to support them in your code.
+If you decide you must provide app settings that users rarely need to change, see The Settings Bundle to learn how to support them in your code.

 As much as possible, offer configuration options in the main UI.
 Putting options in the main UI can make sense if the options represent a primary task and if people might want to change them frequently.
 If people are likely to change an app’s configuration only occasionally, it can make sense to put them in a separate view.

 If necessary, help users go directly to your app’s settings in Settings.
 In particular, if you display a message that describes where to find your settings, such as “Go to Settings > MyApp > Privacy > Location Services,” replace the description with a button that opens that location in Settings.
-To learn how to enable this behavior, see Settings Launch URL in UIApplication Class Reference.
+To learn how to enable this behavior, see Settings Launch URL.

 Take Advantage of iOS Technologies